 Citizens of Lesotho are known as the Basotho people.
 The Basotho have remained remarkably free of conflict throughout history and are known for warmly welcoming visitors.

 In Lesotho, to attend school the children have to leave their village and only return home on holidays and school breaks.
-When Rudi asked about the youngest child, Matitso was barely able to conceal the emotion on her face…no doubt a child leaving home for the first time transcends all cultural borders.
+When Rudi inquires about the youngest child, Matitso is barely able to conceal the emotion on her face.
+No doubt, a child leaving home for the first time transcends all cultural borders.

-Matitso and her family had visited Rudi and his family in Durban and vice versa and they were getting ready to go to Durban again the next week so Rudi could help them shop for a 4WD truck.
-They’d been saving up money for years and this would be the first vehicle in their entire village.
+Matitso and her family have also visited Rudi and his family in Durban.
+In fact, they are going back to Durban again next week so Rudi can help them shop for a 4WD truck.
+They’ve been saving up money for years and this will be the first vehicle in their entire village.

 Heading Back Down the Pass

 The drive down is a bit scarier than going up since you’re constantly aware of the steep drop-offs around every bend.
 But you still can’t beat the incredible views of the Drakensberg Mountains.
-The entire drive down was filled with stunning vistas over the mountains as the clouds continued to remain at bay.
+The entire drive down is filled with stunning vistas over the mountains as the clouds continue to remain at bay.

 As much as I loved the drive down, I’ve never been so happy to see a paved road again as we approached Underberg.

-Once back on the paved road we again passed through several layers of cloud cover as we descended back to sea level in Durban.
-The weather in Durban was overcast and rainy when we arrived back at the Hilton and I couldn’t believe my good fortune with the sunny skies in the Sani Pass.
+Once back on the paved road we again pass through several layers of cloud cover as we descend back to sea level in Durban.
+The weather in Durban is overcast and rainy when we arrive back at the Hilton and I cann’t believe my good fortune with the sunny skies in the Sani Pass.

 It was absolutely worth the price of the private trip and I can’t think of a better way to have spent my brief stay in Durban.

-Next up…I’ll be boarding the MSC Opera bound for Mozambique!
+Next up…tomorrow, I’ll board the MSC Opera bound for Mozambique!